lib-static/howto/howtos/editfilesonlinegh.md

 ### Step 1: Sign in to your [GitHub Account](https://github.com/){:target="_blank"}

 - Select the file you would like to edit
-- If you [created a new repository](setupgithubrepo.html.) and initialized it with a README file, you can start by editing this file to get the hang of things
+- If you [created a new repository](setupgithubrepo.html.) and initialized it with a README file, you can get the hang of things by editing this file first

 ### Step 2: Select the "Edit" button